cobalthq/cobalt-product-public-docs/content/en/Getting started/review-asset.md

 ---

 {{% pageinfo %}}
-In the first stage of the pentest wizard, you can double-check the details of the [asset](/getting-started/assets/) that you've set up earlier.
+Review the details of the [asset](/getting-started/assets/) that you've set up earlier.
 {{% /pageinfo %}}

 ![Workflow for creating a pentest](/gsg/CreatePentestFlowStage3.png "Workflow for creating a pentest")
 <br>

-To update the asset details, select **Edit Asset**.
+To update asset details, select **Edit Asset**.

 ![Review your asset in the pentest wizard](/gsg/ReviewAsset.png "Review your asset in the pentest wizard")